iharp3/iharp-user-interest-interface/README.md

 The interface will facilitate user interest input by allowing users to choose regions of interest on a map and select the temporal and spatial resolution for that region.

 ## Implementation
-We will use React with Vite for the frontend and Django for the backend.
+Using React with Vite for the frontend and Django for the backend.

 ## Set-up React Frontend
-Create the React App:

-    npm create vite@latest userinterestfrontend --template react
+Install necessary packages:

     cd userinterestfrontend

-Install necessary packages:

     npm install --legacy-peer-deps

 Run the frontend: